freekvandeven/streamhub/TROUBLESHOOTING.md

 **Why it happens:**
 - When running on Chrome, Edge, or desktop, browsers block HTTP requests to servers that don't allow cross-origin requests
-- IPTV servers typically don't send CORS headers since they're designed for media players, not web browsers
+- Streaming servers typically don't send CORS headers since they're designed for media players, not web browsers

 **Solution:**
 - ✅ **Run on Android or iOS** - Mobile apps don't have CORS restrictions